-For such an assignment, the combination of project management providing the framework and process management providing the content is predestined.
-Process modeling is used to define the processes that are to be mapped in new software and used as the basis for developing workflows and features.
-Project management methods provide the temporal and structural framework to synchronize all further activities with the process activities.
+For such an assignment, the combination of project management providing the framework with process management providing the content is predestined.
+Process modeling is used to define the processes that are to be mapped in new software and used as a basis for developing workflows and features.
+Project management methodsprovide the temporal and structural framework to synchronize all further activities with the process activities.

 Project objective: Develop corporate strategy.

 Strategic projects can also be realized through process management.
 For the definition of the company’s orientation, a customer journey can help methodically.
 Here, the process flow is defined from the customer’s point of view and it is decided at which process steps an enthusiasm factor should be set and at which steps a cost consciousness dominates.
 In this way, a strategic focus can emerge that is considered directional for the underlying organization.